awsdocs/amazon-rds-user-guide/doc_source/mysql-replication-gtid.md

    1. Make sure that the parameter group associated with the DB instance and each Read Replica has the `enforce_gtid_consistency` parameter set to `WARN`\.

-      For more information about parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.
+      For more information about setting configuration parameters using parameter groups, see [Working with DB Parameter Groups](USER_WorkingWithParamGroups.md)\.

    1. If you changed the parameter group of the DB instance, reboot the DB instance\.
 If you changed the parameter group for a Read Replica, reboot the Read Replica\.